 Opinions differ as to why the ring is worn on the fourth finger of the left hand.
 The Vena Amoris theory mentioned earlier is popular, but some more practical reasons have also been suggested, such as wearing the ring on the left hand because, since most people are right-handed, it takes less wear.
 During the Christian marriage ceremony, the priest traditionally touched each finger as he said, “In the name of the Father, the Son and the Holy Spirit”, before placing the ring on the fourth finger.
 Some sources suggest that politics had a role; in the Catholic Church, the ring was worn on the fourth finger of the right hand.
 Following the Reformation, the new Anglican Church wanted to differentiate themselves from Catholicism, and one way in which they could do this was by declaring that wedding bands should be worn on the left hand.
 Over the next 500 years it gradually became the cultural norm for most people in the West to wear their wedding ring on the left hand, although in some cultures the right hand or an alternative finger is still the choice.

 Throughout most of history only the bride would be given a wedding ring.
 It was often more of a symbol of ownership than a romantic gesture!
-It is only really in the twentieth century that it became commonplace for the groom to also wear a ring.
+It is only really in the twentieth century that it become commonplace for the groom to also wear a ring.
 During the Second World War soldiers who were away fighting overseas for extended periods chose to wear a ring as a comforting reminder of their loving wives and families back home.
 In the following decades jewellery for men became more fashionable and the idea of wearing a wedding band eventually stuck.
 It is now so expected that both the bride and groom will have a wedding ring that when Prince William chose not to it made the news!

 Wartime economising was also one of the reasons why plain bands became more popular.
 Additionally, more simple designs enabled people to wear their ring all the time, and as women were increasingly receiving engagement rings with diamonds and coloured gemstones the wedding ring did not need to be so ornate.